Concert Dates

 “Songs and Dances”

 This program brings together a vibrant collection of vocal-inspired works and rhythmic gems.
 The concert opens with the lighthearted yet ironic Waltz from Shostakovich’s Jazz Suite No. 2, setting a playful tone.
 Brahms’ Horn Songs (arr.
 Reynolds) follow, evoking themes of nature, love, and mystical celebration with lieder-like warmth.
 Alec Wilder’s Suite No. 1 for Horn, Bass Trombone, and Piano blends jazz idioms and classical form, moving from the stately Maestoso to the whimsical In a Jazz Manner and serene Berceuse.
-The program also features J.S.
-Bach’s Goldberg Variations (arr. for horn and bass trombone), showcasing intricate contrapuntal textures, and Gary Kulesha’s Sonata for Horn, Tuba, and Piano, a dynamic interplay of sonorous harmonies and rhythmic drive.
+Adding operatic sparkle, the trio performs Wolfgang Amadeus Mozart’s “Pa-pa-pa…” (Papageno-Papagena Duet) from Die Zauberflöte, K. 620—a burst of pure theatrical joy.
+Gary Kulesha’s Sonata for Horn, Tuba, and Piano is a dynamic interplay of sonorous harmonies and rhythmic drive.
 Adding whimsy and cinematic allure, the trio performs Rossini’s Cat Duet, a nod to their feline-inspired name, and Morricone’s evocative Main Title and Love Theme from Cinema Paradiso.
 The concert closes with the timeless charm of Gershwin’s Someone to Watch Over Me.
 Join Trio de Chats Noirs for an unforgettable performance that celebrates the joy of music through song and dance.

 “Romantic and Modern Era Gems”